Photo credit: Anthony Colangelo/Pollinator Partnership

 The event will take place from 12:00pm-1:00pm at each campus on the following days:

 You will learn more about food waste and how to reduce it while getting a chance to win some great prizes.
 Hope to see you there!

 The Repair Café will be in Brampton on April 7, 2018!
 Sheridan is collaborating with Brampton Library to offer the event at the Chinguacousy Branch from 11 a.m. to 3 p.m.
 This is the perfect opportunity for people to visit the library to get their broken household items fixed.
 You can receive help from our volunteer fixers on repairing different household items, including small appliances, clothes, toys, laptops and electronic devices.
 Our volunteer fixers will sit with you one on one and walk you through the repair process.
 This is a free event.
 Everyone is welcome to attend.
 Feel free to stop by even if you don’t have any item to fix!

 We are also looking for volunteer fixers.
 If you are skilled at repairing things and enjoy helping others learn how to do the repair, we would like to invite you to join our Fixer team!
 Our email address is: firstname.lastname@example.org.

 Our last café in Brampton was a great success.
-It was held at Four Corners Library in March.
 Below are some photos taken during the event.